pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 iface default inet dhcp

 We need to do a few things:
-+ change the 4th line’s ‘dhcp’ keyword to static.
++ change the 4th line’s **dhcp** keyword to static.
-+

-Expanding the root partition
+#### Expanding the root partition

-We wrote a 2.9GB root filesystem to the SD card, but that means whatever space is left on the card isn’t presently usable.
++ We wrote a 2.9GB root filesystem to the SD card, but that means whatever space is left on the card isn’t presently usable.
 For me, that’s about 5GB of space.
-Fortunately, the raspberry pi folks have provided us with an ‘Expand Filesystem’ option in the raspi-config panel we just used to change our password.
+Fortunately, the Raspbian Image developers have provided us with a convenient ‘Expand Filesystem’ option in the same ````raspi-config```` panel we just used to set our password.

-type sudo raspi-config again
-choose option #1
++ Type ````sudo raspi-config```` again choose option #1
 It should say, “Root partition has been resized … ”.
-Hit okay, choose Finish at the bottom, and say yes to the reboot option.
+Hit **OK**, choose **Finish** at the bottom, and say yes to the reboot option.
 Since we’ve already set a static ip for the pi, rebooting won’t mean we have to go looking for the ip again.